siyap304/Human-Activity-Recognition/README.md

 ## Questions/Tasks

 1. Plot the waveform for data from each activity class.
 Are you able to see any difference/similarities between the activities?
 You can plot a subplot having 6 colunms to show differences/similarities between the activities.
-Do you think the model will be able to classify the activities based on the data? **[1 marks]**
+Do you think the model will be able to classify the activities based on the data?

 2. Do you think we need a machine learning model to differentiate between static activities (laying, sitting, standing) and dynamic activities(walking, walking_downstairs, walking_upstairs)?
-Look at the linear acceleration $(acc_x^2+acc_y^2+acc_z^2)$ for each activity and justify your answer. **[1 mark]**
+Look at the linear acceleration $(acc_x^2+acc_y^2+acc_z^2)$ for each activity and justify your answer.

-3. Train Decision Tree using trainset and report Accuracy and confusion matrix using testset. **[1 mark]**
+3. Train Decision Tree using trainset and report Accuracy and confusion matrix using testset.

 4. Train Decision Tree with varrying depths (2-8) using trainset and report accuracy and confusion matrix using Test set.
 Does the accuracy changes when the depth is increased?
-Plot the accuracies and reason why such a result has been obtained. **[1 mark]**
+Plot the accuracies and reason why such a result has been obtained.

 5. Use PCA (Principal Component Analysis) on Total Acceleration $(acc_x^2+acc_y^2+acc_z^2)$ to compress the acceleration timeseries into two features and plot a scatter plot to visualize different class of activities.
 Next, use [TSFEL](https://tsfel.readthedocs.io/en/latest/) ([a featurizer library](https://github.com/fraunhoferportugal/tsfel)) to create features (your choice which ones you feel are useful) and then perform PCA to obtain two features.
 Plot a scatter plot to visualize different class of activities.
-Are you able to see any difference? **[2 marks]**
+Are you able to see any difference?

 6. Use the features obtained from TSFEL and train a Decision Tree.
 Report the accuracy and confusion matrix using test set.
 Does featurizing works better than using the raw data?
 Train Decision Tree with varrying depths (2-8) and compare the accuracies obtained in Q4 with the accuracies obtained using featured trainset.
-Plot the accuracies obtained in Q4 against the accuracies obtained in this question. **[2 marks]**
+Plot the accuracies obtained in Q4 against the accuracies obtained in this question.

 7. Are there any participants/ activitivies where the Model performace is bad?
-If Yes, Why? **[1 mark]**
+If Yes, Why?
+8.

-# Deployment! **[4 marks]**
+# Deployment!
 For this exercise marks will not depend on what numbers you get but on the process you followed Utilize apps like `Physics Toolbox Suite` from your smartphone to collect your data in .csv/.txt format.
 Ensure at least 15 seconds of data is collected, trimming edges to obtain 10 seconds of relevant data.
 Collect 3-5 samples per activity class and report accuracy using both featurized and raw data.
 You have to train on UCI dataset (You can use the entire dataset if you want) and test it on the data that you have collected and report the accuracy and confusion matrix.
 Test your model's performance on the collected data, explaining why it succeeded or failed.